ichisemasashi/clojure_books/SWE/docs/CHAPTER 03.md

 ### Establishing Canonical Sources of Information

 Canonical sources of information are centralized, company-wide corpuses of information that provide a way to standardize and propagate expert knowledge.
 They work best for information that is relevant to all engineers within the organization, which is otherwise prone to information islands.
 For example, a guide to setting up a basic developer workflow should be made canonical, whereas a guide for running a local Frobber instance is more relevant just to the engineers working on Frobber.
 Establishing canonical sources of information requires higher investment than maintaining more localized information such as team documentation, but it also has broader benefits.
-Providing centralized references for the entire organization makes broadly required information easier and more predictable to find and counters problems with information fragmentation that can arise when multiple teams grappling with similar problems produce their own --- often conflicting --- guides.
+Providing centralized references for the entire organization makes broadly required information easier and more predictable to find and counters problems with information fragmentation that can arise when multiple teams grappling with similar problems produce their own—often conflicting—guides.
 Because canonical information is highly visible and intended to provide a shared understanding at the organizational level, it’s important that the content is actively maintained and vetted by subject matter experts.
 The more complex a topic, the more critical it is that canonical content has explicit owners.
 Well-meaning readers might see that something is out of date but lack the expertise to make the significant structural changes needed to fix it, even if tooling makes it easy to suggest updates.
 Creating and maintaining centralized, canonical sources of information is expensive and time consuming, and not all content needs to be shared at an organizational level.
 When considering how much effort to invest in this resource, consider your audience.
 Who benefits from this information?
 You?
 Your team?
 Your product area?
 All engineers?